-Emission factors are the most common method of estimating fugitive air emissions, and are probably the quickest tool for calculating leaks from fittings, valves, pumps, and other equipment (see $\underline{\text{Box 3}}$).
+Emission factors are the most common method of estimating fugitive air emissions and are probably the quickest way to calculate leaks from fittings, valves, pumps, and other equipment (see Box 3).
 Most published emission factors for leak rates are independent of flow rate and depend only on the type of chemicals in use, so emission factors are convenient as well.

-To calculate fugitive air emissions, facilities first prepare an inventory of all pumps, compressors, valves, fittings, flanges, and similar equipment in use on site.
-After identifying the appropriate emission factors, it's a simple multiplication to estimate the leak rate.
+To calculate fugitive air emissions from leaks, facilities first prepare an inventory of all pumps, compressors, valves, fittings, flanges, and similar equipment in use on-site.
+After identifying the appropriate emission factors for each piece of equipment, it's a simple calculation to estimate the leak rate.
 To calculate leak rates for valves, for example, multiply the total number of valves by the valve emission factor.
 To obtain the leak rate for each chemical involves only multiplying the total leak rate for the valves by the weight fraction of that chemical in the streams going through the valves.
-With a similar calculation for each of the different sources, facilities can calculate plant-wide leak rates for each reportable chemical.
+With a similar calculation for each of the different types of leaks/equipment with leaks, facilities can calculate plant-wide leak rates for each reportable chemical.

-The EPA publication Emission Factors for Equipment Leaks of VOC and HAP lists emission factors for many common pieces of equipment (see References).
-These emission factors were derived from leak rate measurements made at facilities in the synthetic organic chemicals manufacturing industry.
+The EPA publication Protocol for Equipment Leak Emission Estimates6 lists emission factors for many common pieces of equipment.
+These emission factors were derived from leak rate measurements made at facilities in the synthetic organic chemicals manufacturing industry, petroleum refineries, oil and gas production operations, and other sectors.
 They do not depend on flow rate, but they are chemical-specific to the extent that liquids are divided into "light" and "heavy" based on vapor pressure.
 Emission factors for gasses are the same regardless of chemical.
 Some of the emission factors are different for "leaking" and "non-leaking" sources-the definition of leaking is based on average measurements from "bagging" the equipment.
 If packings and seals are well-maintained, it's usually safe to assume they are not leaking.
 If there is any doubt, it is better to assume they are leaking and use the leaking emission factors, if available.

 At their best, emission factors for leak rates are average values and cover a wide range of operating conditions.
 In addition, many sets of published emission factors may exist for the same applications, so they may not be appropriate for every facility.
 For example, a large U.S. oil company with refineries in Washington State and Southern California set about estimating fugitive air emissions using emission factors.
 Local regulations in Southern California required the use of specific emission factors developed for the region, while the refinery in Washington State used emission factors developed by the U.S. EPA.
-The California refinery's fugitive air emissions were estimated to be more than 50 percent lower than those of the Washington refinery, although the two refineries had similar operating
+The California refinery's fugitive air emissions were estimated to be more than 50 percent lower than those of the Washington refinery, although the two refineries had similar operating conditions for the year.
+Because of this type of discrepancy in published sources, facilities often choose to develop their own emission factors by monitoring.
+The distinction between calling the estimate a direct measurement and an emission factor calculation is not always clear, but the implication is that direct measurement is performed more often than a one-time measurement to calculate an emission factor.